 Inventory Prep Work Orders are barcoding or re-boxing inventory so it’s ready for storage and fulfillment, as per Cahoot Standards.
 If inventory was sent to your warehouse in an unboxed, or mis-barcoded state, an Inventory Prep Work Order will be created for you to process.

 There are two types of Inventory Prep Work Orders called, Reboxing/Polybagging and Barcoding.

 There are several Work Orders that deal with removing Cahoot inventory from your location.
 While there are some differences, these Work Orders all use the same core principles.

 1. Once the Work Order is Approved, click the Acknowledge Work Order button to start processing.

-2. Under the Shipment Protection section, the "How would you like to ship" setting will tell you how the items should be prepared, either LTL (in Pallets) or Small Parcel (in Boxes).
+2. Sometimes, Cahoot will specify how the Work Order needs to ship (if we know the exact dimensions and weights to use).
+In that case, skip to Part 2.
+In other circumstances, you will need to prepare the shipment.
+Under the Shipment Protection section, the "How would you like to ship" setting will tell you how the items should be prepared, either LTL (in Pallets) or Small Parcel (in Boxes).

 3. Pack the product(s) accordingly and enter the dimensions and weights of the Pallet(s) or Box(es) in the Packing Information section by clicking the Add Box/Pallet button.